-When you screw-up (and you will), with foot in mouth disease, depending upon how senior you are you may or may not be easily forgiven.
-If you are in a hurry, click here to get a process you can use to make sure you avoid foot in mouth disease.
+When you screw-up (and you will), with foot-in-mouth disease, depending upon how senior you are, people may or may not easily forgive.
+If you are in a hurry, click here to get a process you can use to make sure you avoid foot-in-mouth disease.

-Read on for what politicians and an internet marketer have done in the past few days that have got me hitting the keyboards furiously!
-And how you can avoid these screw-ups so they don't negatively impact your career.
+Back in 2017 an Australian politician and an internet marketer got me hitting the keyboards furiously!
+Their story can be a warning so you avoid these foot-in-mouth screw-ups, and they don't negatively impact your career.

-A few days ago, I responded to a friend's post on Facebook, of a video of the Prime Minister of Australia, Malcolm Turnbull, attacking the leader of the opposition party.
+A few days ago, I responded to a Facebook post of a video of the Prime Minister of Australia, Malcolm Turnbull, attacking the leader of the opposition party.
 Nothing new in politics right?!

-In my post I made two points about the above video, that quite concerned me.
+In my post, I made two points about the above video, that profoundly concern me about our society.

 Firstly, bullying is endemic in our schools.
-If these are our role models no wonder!
+If these are our role models, no wonder!
 We see the people governing our country vilifying and carrying out personal attacks.
 With a jeering mob standing behind.
-And the person being attacked just sits there with his supporters having to take it on the chin.
-In fact his 'mates' are actually almost ignoring the blistering attack.
+And Shorten (the person being attacked) sits there with his supporters, having to take it on the chin.
+In fact, his 'mates' are almost ignoring the blistering attack.

-This video could have just as easily been any politician, they are all guilty of this poor behavior.
-The recent US election showed numerous examples of both Trump and Clinton doing this.
-With Trump obviously being the grand master at focusing on the individual not the issue.
+This video could have just as easily been any politician.
+They are all guilty of this poor behavior.
+The recent US election showed many examples of both Trump and Clinton doing this.
+With Trump being the grand master at focusing on the individual, not the issue.

 What prompted today's article, is another Facebook post I saw this morning.
 It involves an Internet Marketer that I've respected for years.
 Ryan Deiss, responded to a comment on his Facebook page, about another person with the word "Douche".
 (See the post here)